 While my new best friend had fulfilled his intended mission, he inadvertently informed me he had a van.

-Quick trip to Marseilles
+A quick trip to Marseilles

 This tale is best told by pictures.